7 INSANE Things You MUST Know About How to Use Frankincense Essential Oil (WHY it Should Be in Your Home!)

 Frankincense has been proven to help support the function of your cells, including cell turnover.
 It's found in high quality skin care products, but you can simply add it to your own unscented lotions and creams!

-Here's how I like to use Frankincense for my skin---
+Here's how I like to use Frankincense essential oil for my skin---

-After I apply my face cream, I take a drop or two and rub it into my face before the cream is absorbed.
+After I apply my face cream, I take a drop and rub it into my face before the cream is absorbed or add it directly to the cream.
 It all goes in together this way!

 Using the roll-on described above for stress, I actually roll a bit under my eyes one or two times throughout the day to (hopefully) reduce my eye wrinkles!
 (I'm in my 50's, so I'm really noticing those lines these days!)